nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 ## Overview ##

-There are a number of extensions added to the ITK3 MessageHeader profile which are referred to as the handling specifications.
-These extensions are used to control messaging behaviour such as when to send an acknowledgement.
+A complex extension called the ITKMessageHandling Extension has been added to the ITK3 MessageHeader profile.
+This is referred to as the handling specification.
+This extension contains a number of extension elements which are used to control messaging behaviour, such as when to send an acknowledgement.
+These extension elements are known as handling keys.

 **Important Note 1: There is no default behaviour for any handling keys unless specified by the payload specification.
 For example, the payload specification may mandate that a particular handling key always be populated or define some default behaviour for a particular key.
 The payload specification must always be consulted when implementing handling key behaviour on a sending or receiving system.**

 ## ITKMessageHandling Extension ##

-This is a complex extension which consists of an Extension URL that carries the Handling Key and an associated allowable value which is described in the table below.
+This complex extension consists of extension elements each with their own extension URLs.
+Each extension element is a specific handling key with an associated allowable value which is described in the table below.

-**Important Note 2: As this value set is extensible other keys and values may be used by local agreement.**
+**Important Note 2: As this complex extension can be further extended, other keys and values may be used by local agreement.**

 <table style="width:100%;max-width: 100%;">